AngelMG23/my-repository/README.md

 ## This is my Portfolio

-This portfolio was edited froam a open source template that was built with React.JS and next.
-Many styled-components was created to be used everywhere on the app.
-This website is entirely responsive and i used ityped for the dynamic text on the hero.
+This portfolio was edited from an open source template that was built with React.JS and next.
+Many styled-components were created to be used everywhere on the app.
+This website is enterely responsive and I used ityped for the dynamic text on the hero.